Financial Aid

 The W.S.
 Merwin Scholarship

 This scholarship is for a poet who engages with eco-poetics or another topic relevant to the poetry of W.S.
 Merwin.
-The ideal candidate is someone who represents a historically underpublished community, however all are welcome to apply.
+The ideal candidate is someone who works in an historically underpublished community, however all are welcome to apply.